Back to National Guide

 What Affects the Cost

-Gas leaks require immediate attention.
+Gas leaks require immediate action.
 If you smell gas, call Jemena's gas emergency line (131 909) to isolate the supply before calling a gas fitter for repairs.
 After-hours, weekend, and emergency gas fitting work carries premium rates.
 For non-urgent work like connecting a new cooktop or adding a BBQ point, scheduling during business hours saves money.

 Sydney-Specific Considerations